tonini/tester.el/README.md

 # tester.el

-> Run all tests through the same pipeline.
+> Run all tests through the same function pipeline.

 `tester` gives you the ability to always use the same two functions to run a test file or the whole test suite and that in every language major mode you like.